fdtmsft/aca-dotnet-workshop/docs/aca/08-aca-monitoring/index.md

 As we did before, we are required to build and push the images of the three applications to ACR.
 By doing so, they will be prepared to be deployed in ACA.

-To accomplish this, continue using the same PowerShell console and paste the code below (make sure you are on the following directory **TasksTracker.ContainerApps**):
+To accomplish this, continue using the same PowerShell console and paste the code below:

 === "Windows"
     ```shell
+    cd ~\TasksTracker.ContainerApps

     # Build Backend API on ACR and Push to ACR
     az acr build `
     --registry $AZURE_CONTAINER_REGISTRY_NAME `